SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/testing/output_file_reader.md

-In OutputFileReader, since get_reference_data is called frequently despite the reference data being constant, OutputFileReader reads the reference data once when it is initialized and then stores it to respond to requests later.
+In OutputFileReader, since get_reference_data is called frequently despite the reference data being constant, OutputFileReader reads the reference data once when it is initialized and then stores it to respond to later requests.

 ### Reading Sample Test Data (read_sample_data)
-Test data is the data produced by the model after it has run following changes to its parameters file.
+Test data is the data produced by the model after it has run using a modified parameters file.
 Sample test data is returned in the same format as the reference data, but, unlike the reference data, it is read every time the function is called.
 Additionally, this function has a side effect of adding the sample's test data to the current group data.